geoid-org/dymaxion/README.md

 ## About

-Dymaxion is an Unit Geometry Library in Python.
+**Dymaxion** is a Unit Geometry Library written in Python, with a focus on polyhedra, specifically Platonic solids, and their associated spherical functions.

 ## Quick Start